 The Young Apprentices Homeschool Program at the Living Arts School is a response to the needs of our young people- who are ready to express their full creative potential and learn relevant and useful skills and crafts.
 The term “young apprentices” speaks to the climate of our program, in which young people learn from our talented program teacher, as well as from true masters of craft, while also being given space for reflection, practice and community building among peers.
-The bi-weekly craftspeople who have been chosen to work with our Tween/Teen program are skilled at both their craft or trade and in their ability to facilitate a non-competitive and supportive learning environment.
+The once-per-month craftspeople who have been chosen to work with our Tween/Teen program are skilled at both their craft or trade and in their ability to facilitate a non-competitive and supportive learning environment.

 The program consists of two key components: